julianwsavini/julianwsavini.github.io/README.md

 # Projects

+## Recipe box web application focusing on user testing and UX
+I was enrolled in a Human Computer Interaction course.
+For this course, my group and I were creating a digital recipe box using Figma (as of now), in which users can add and edit recipes.
+We used modern UI/UX principles, user personas, user research, and prototyping (using Figma) to create the best user interface we could.

+Click [here]([https://drive.google.com/file/d/1TiQC1zzqniXXINrGcj9z7QzKvLYAtVs-/view](https://www.figma.com/proto/LPmYxoLSqbYDOyGpf7ATzO/RecipeBoxV2?node-id=2-653&starting-point-node-id=2%3A653&t=PfGJS3ovF9fRBuSM-1)) to see the Figma prototype in action!

 ## Recipe Recommendation System (Group Project)
 For DS4300: Large Scale Information and Retrieval, we were tasked with using one or more NoSQL databases for our project.